sbaeumlisberger/WindowsRecylceBin/README.md

 .NET API to access the Windows recycle bin and restore files from it.

+Supports Windows Vista, 7, 8, 10 and 11.

 https://www.nuget.org/packages/WindowsRecylceBin